Senior Database Administrator (DBA) Salary

 Popular Skills for Senior Database Administrator (DBA)

-Survey participants wield an impressively varied skill set on the job.
-Most notably, skills in Oracle RAC, UNIX, Oracle, and Linux are correlated to pay that is above average, with boosts between 7 percent and 9 percent.
+Senior Database Administrators seem to wield many skills on the job.
+Most notably, skills in Oracle RAC, UNIX, Oracle, and Linux are correlated to pay that is above average, with boosts between 6 percent and 9 percent.
 Skills that pay less than market rate include Microsoft Office and MySQL.
-Those with knowledge of Microsoft SQL Server tend to be skilled in SQL as well.
+SQL is a skill commonly found among those who know Microsoft SQL Server.

 Pay by Experience Level for Senior Database Administrator (DBA)

 Pay Difference by Location

-For those looking to make money, Senior Database Administrators in San Francisco enjoy an exceptional pay rate, 21 percent above the national average.
-Senior Database Administrators can also look forward to large paychecks in cities like Seattle (+16 percent), Los Angeles (+14 percent), Chicago (+10 percent), and Boston (+8 percent).
+With a pay rate for Senior Database Administrators that is 21 percent greater than the national average, San Francisco offers a comfortable salary for those in this profession.
+Senior Database Administrators can also look forward to large paychecks in cities like Seattle (+15 percent), Los Angeles (+14 percent), Chicago (+9 percent), and Boston (+8 percent).
 Falling short of the national average by 9 percent, the area with the worst salaries is Phoenix.